 TK didn't register his father's presence until a hand settled on his bouncing knee.
 His head snapped up, and he was met with his dad's sympathetic gaze and he found himself throwing his arms around the older man's neck.

 His father held him tightly, and he couldn't keep the tears at bay this time.
-When he eventually managed to pull away, his father didn't let him go far.
+When he eventually managed to pull away, Owen didn't let him go far.
 "Any news?"

 "Nothing new," TK mumbled.
 "Doc said he had a pretty severe concussion, he also suspected a skull fracture.
 He had two broken ribs, and some internal bleeding- he-" he leaned forward a little, his heart beating a wild rythm against his chest, and told himself to breathe.